Save time, money, fuel, and the environment by using online services.

 What is Reward Checking?

 Reward Checking acts like a traditional checking account but has added features that actually reward you for using it.
-Earn rewards like a premium interest rate, fee refunds on ATMs nationwide, and receive free bill payer.
+Earn rewards like a premium interest rate and fee refunds on ATMs nationwide.
 All you have to do to get these great benefits is fulfill three easy requirements—things you're probably doing already.
 Click here for more information.

 What is Freedom Checking?